Baqend/bootstrap-starter/README.md

 Your app is now published and available, exposing your `index.html` the URL `your-app-name.app.baqend.com`.

-If you do not have `baqend` installed globally, zou can also use the local version of Baqend:
+If you do not have `baqend` installed globally, you can also use the local version of Baqend:

     $ npm run dist -- build
     $ npm run baqend -- login